amadeu-io/Sign-up-Form/README.md

 The 'Create Account' button slightly darkens by 8% on hover.
 The way this is implemented works generically no matter the theme color, without the need to define 3 new colors, and uses no JS.
 It defines the button color in hsl() with a '--darken' variable substracted on the lightness.
 The default value of darken is 0%, and 8% on hover.

+The page is not mobile compatible but it does respond well to different desktop resolutions.

 btw, why are template literals so awesome?

 <b>Potential Improvements:</b> 💪